 It is also important to take global situations into consideration.
 Say, in a pandemic-struck world when people will be spending more time indoors and at home, your designs could target the current fashion needs.
 Comfort, convenience, lounge-wear, transitional outfits, etc.

 Based on all of the above, you come down to a set colour scheme, a clearer mood, and other basics.
 Essentially, there should be a synergy in your initial inspiration/idea, your creativity, market trends, consumer research and requirements, and probably, even the fabrics and colour schemes.

 3. Start Putting that Vision on Paper

 Once you have the concept note ready based on the above, you can get to the main and final part of the process – sketching and illustrating.
-Start with the silhouettes, expand on them with details and intricacies, fabric texture, patterns, and more, and lastly, fill it all up with the right colours.
-Make sure the designs and the overall collection speaks your concept and theme.
-Make sure it connects with the target audience you’re looking at and that it fits with then season, consumer needs, and upcoming trends.
-Lastly, make sure it is resonating with your individuality and personality.
+Start with the silhouettes, expand on them with details and intricacies, fabric texture, patterns, and more.
+Lastly, fill it all up with the right colours.
+Make sure the designs and the overall collection speak your concept and theme.
+Make sure it connects with the target audience you’re looking at and it fits with the season, consumer needs, and upcoming trends.
+Make sure it resonates with your individuality and personality.

 The final takeaway?